Tinkerforge/doc/en/source/index.rst

 :ref:`source code and links for bug trackers <source_code>` can be found in their own section.

-The basics of the different programming interfaces are described :ref:`here <pi>`.
+The basics of the programming interface are described :ref:`here
+<programming_interface>`.

 In `January 2013 <http://www.tinkerforge.com/en/blog/2013/1/15/protocol-2-0-available>`__
 we updated the communication protocol used for Bricks.
 For programs that were